yusukekumakoshi/yusukekumakoshi.github.io/research.md

 In the advent of autonomous vehicles, which do not necessitate as much parking space as the conventional vehicles, transport planners and urban planners must conceive a new scheme of planning.
 I developed a simulation combining the operation of Shared Autonomous Vehicles (SAVs) and a dynamic traffic flow simulator, and analyzed the impact of the SAVs on the parking demand and the traffic flow.

 Reference:
-Kumakoshi, Y., (2019).
+**Kumakoshi, Y.**, (2019).
 An Impact Study of Shared Autonomous Vehicles on Parking Demand in Urban Area.
 (Master's thesis, the University of Tokyo)

 ### Innovation workshop
 To explore innovative idea for the uncertain future, typically with the risk of disasters such as earthquakes, we carried out an innovation workshop for policy makers of Isesaki city, Gumma prefecture, JAPAN in Octobe 2020.
 More detailed information is available [here](https://scirex.grips.ac.jp/news/archive/210311_2636.html) in Japanese.